donnatchris/FDF-42/readme.md

 It uses an error term to decide whether to move vertically, horizontally, or diagonally.
 This minimizes distortion and ensures smooth and connected lines, making it an essential tool in computer graphics.

+A simple iteration could be (without handling colors):

 	#include <stdio.h>
 	#include <stdlib.h>